 Additionally, only an adoptionist heretic would postulate Jesus became more holy as if He were in wanting of holiness.
 Christ’s flesh is entirely deified and perfectly holy as there is no diminution of divinity in it.

-So, it is hard to describe Kappes reading of Par 16 as anything other than a demonstration of pure illogic.
+So, it is hard to describe Kappes reading of Par 16 as anything other than a demonstration of illogic.
 How does he get his definition from Par 16 without both misinterpreting what Nazianzus explicitly said and ascribing to Christological heresy?
 The only possible answer is that he did not follow the logic of the passage and made up his definition irrespective of what it actually taught–hence my charitable assumption that Kappes simply made an error in logic itself instead of consciously ascribing to Christological heresy.

 The preceding alone requires that he rescind his thesis entirely.

 Another problem in Kappes’ analysis of Oration 38 is that when Nazianzus uses the term prokathartheisa in Par 13 in reference to the Holy Spirit prepurifying Mary at the incarnation, Nazianzus offers no alternate etymological parsing unlike Par 16.
 The traditional meaning of the term prokathartheisa is intended when the term is used the first time, because when it is used a second time only then is a new meaning parsed.
-Anyone minimally conversant in literature would take this approach.
+Anyone minimally conversant in literature would take this approach when interpreting a word.